Foot drop is a muscular weakness or paralysis that makes it difficult to lift the front part of your foot and toes.

 Wearing a close-fitting sock between your skin and the AFO will ensure comfort and help prevent rubbing.
 Your footwear should be fitted around the orthosis.

 Lace-up shoes or those with Velcro fastenings are recommended for use with AFOs because they're easy to adjust.
 Shoes with a removable inlay are also useful because they provide extra room.
 High-heeled shoes should be avoided.

 It's important to break your orthosis in slowly.
 Once broken in, wear it as much as possible while walking because it will help you walk more efficiently and keep you stable.

 Electrical nerve stimulation

-Two self-adhesive patches (electrodes) are placed on the skin.
+Two self-adhesive electrode patches are placed on the skin.
 One is placed close to the nerve supplying the muscle and the other over the centre of the muscle.
 Leads connect the electrodes to a battery-operated stimulator, which is the size of a pack of cards and is worn on a belt or kept in a pocket.

 The stimulator produces electrical impulses that stimulate the nerves to contract (shorten) the affected muscles.
-The stimulator is triggered by a sensor worn in the shoe and is activated every time your heel leaves the ground as you walk.
+The stimulator is triggered by a sensor in the shoe and is activated every time your heel leaves the ground as you walk.